|

 fiberglass pool.
 A tiny hairline crack, in the gel coat, was

-allowed water to reach the underlying fiberglass.
-While you
+allowed water to reach

-might not be able to chemically remove the problem, you
+fiberglass.
+While you might not be able to chemically

-should be able to cover it over with an
+remove the problem, you might be able to cover it over with a

-Mosaic Decal or a Graphic Design Pool Mat.
-They are
+Premium Graphic Design Pool Mat.

-and the Graphic Mats are simply dropped into place and
+They are available in various sizes and designs.
+Draining the pool is not necessary, because the Graphic Mats are simply dropped into place and

 positioned.
 I